LunaStev/Wave/CONTRIBUTING.md

 ## How to Contribute

-### Fork
+### Forking and Contributing

-If you want to contribute to this project, we strongly recommend forking and working on it.
+If you wish to contribute to this project, please follow these steps:

+1. Fork the project to your own GitHub account.
+2. Clone the forked repository to your local machine.
+3. Create a new branch to work on.
+4. Commit your changes and push them to your fork.
+5. Create a pull request to the original repository.

+This approach allows you to contribute while keeping the main branch of the project safe.

 ### Understanding the Project Structure